trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > In my opinion your main source of knowledge should be [The SafeCurves web site](https://safecurves.cr.yp.to/).
+This site reports security assessments of various specific curves.

   > For a SSL server certificate, an "elliptic curve" certificate will be used only with digital signatures (`ECDSA` algorithm).

-  > `x25519` is a more secure but slightly less compatible option.
-To maximise interoperability with existing browsers and servers, stick to `P-256 prime256v1` and `P-384 secp384r1` curves.
+  > `x25519` is a more secure (also with SafeCurves requirements) but slightly less compatible option.
+I think to maximise interoperability with existing browsers and servers, stick to `P-256 prime256v1` and `P-384 secp384r1` curves.
+Of course there's tons of different opinions about `P-256` and `P-384` curves.

   > NSA Suite B says that NSA uses curves `P-256` and `P-384` (in OpenSSL, they are designated as, respectively, `prime256v1` and `secp384r1`).
 There is nothing wrong with `P-521`, except that it is, in practice, useless.
 Arguably, `P-384` is also useless, because the more efficient `P-256` curve already provides security that cannot be broken through accumulation of computing power.

+  > Bernstein and Lange believe that the NIST curves are not optimal and there are better (more secure) curves that work just as fast, e.g. `x25519`.

+  > Keep an eye also on this:
+  >
+  > _Secure implementations of the standard curves are theoretically possible but very hard._
+  >
+  > The SafeCurves say:
+  >   - `NIST P-224`, `NIST P-256` and `NIST P-384` are UNSAFE
+  >
+  > From the curves described here only `x25519` is a curve meets all SafeCurves requirements.

-  > Use `P-256` to minimise trouble.
+  > I think you can use `P-256` to minimise trouble.
 If you feel that your manhood is threatened by using a 256-bit curve where a 384-bit curve is available, then use `P-384`: it will increases your computational and network costs.

   > If you use TLS 1.3 you should enable `prime256v1` signature algorithm.
 Without this SSL Lab reports `TLS_AES_128_GCM_SHA256 (0x1301)` signature as weak.

-  > If you do not set `ssh_ecdh_curve`, then NGINX will use its default settings, e.g. Chrome will prefer `x25519`, but this is **not recommended** because you can not control default settings (seems to be `P-256`) from the NGINX.
+  > If you do not set `ssh_ecdh_curve`, then NGINX will use its default settings, e.g. Chrome will prefer `x25519`, but it is **not recommended** because you can not control default settings (seems to be `P-256`) from the NGINX.

   > Explicitly set `ssh_ecdh_curve X25519:prime256v1:secp521r1:secp384r1;` **decreases the Key Exchange SSL Labs rating**.